 If you add buildings or make other permanent improvements to leased property, depreciate the cost of the improvements using the modified accelerated cost recovery system (MACRS).
 Depreciate the property over its appropriate recovery period.
-You cannot amortize the cost over the remaining term of the lease.
+You can't amortize the cost over the remaining term of the lease.

-If you do not keep the improvements when you end the lease, figure your gain or loss based on your adjusted basis in the improvements at that time.
+If you don't keep the improvements when you end the lease, figure your gain or loss based on your adjusted basis in the improvements at that time.

-For more information, see the discussion of MACRS in Publication 946, How To Depreciate Property.
+For more information, see the discussion of MACRS in chapter 4 of Pub.
+946.